What's The Square Root Of 50

 Definition of Square Root

 The square root of a number x is a value y such that y² = x.
 In mathematical notation, this is represented as √x = y.
-For example, the square root of 9 is 3 because 3² = 9.
+Take this: the square root of 9 is 3 because 3² = 9.
 Similarly, the square root of 16 is 4 because 4² = 16.
 When a number is not a perfect square, its square root results in an irrational number, which has a non-repeating and non-terminating decimal representation.
 The square root of 50 falls into this category.

 Scientific Foundation